Neotys-Labs/neoload-models/neoload-project/doc/v3/request.md

 #### Example 2

-Defining a HTTP request with a relative URL.
+Defining an HTTP request with a relative URL.

 ```yaml
 request: